 Oregon State University/NOAA tests find only harmless traces

 According to a team of scientists from Oregon State University and the National Oceanic and Atmospheric Administration (NOAA), samples of albacore tuna caught off the West Coast of the U.S. show minute traces of radiation from the Fukushima reactor disaster.

 The radiation levels in fish analyzed to date are far below anything that would pose a risk to humans who consume the fish, the research team emphasized.
 The findings are preliminary; additional fish remain to be tested.

-But the findings could reveal new information about where Pacific albacore travel during their migratory lives – and how what happens in one part of the ocean can affect the food web thousands of miles away.
+They could also reveal whether and how events in one part of the ocean can affect the food web thousands of miles away.

 The team has collected and tested fish caught off the U.S. West Coast both before and after the devastating March 2011 Japanese tsunami and subsequent release of radioactive material into the ocean by the Fukushima Daiichi nuclear reactor.

 “We're still processing new fish, but so far the radiation we're detecting is far below the level of concern for human safety,” said co-investigator Delvan Neville, a graduate researcher with OSU's Radiation Health Physics program.

 People are constantly exposed to radiation from the natural environment, Neville pointed out.
 “To increase their normal annual dosage of radiation by just 1 percent, a person would have to eat more than 4,000 pounds of the highest (radiation) level albacore we've seen.”